syncfusion-content/install-docs/Common/Essential-Studio/Install-using-the-Offline-Installer.md

 * ASP.NET MVC (Essential JS 2)
 * JavaScript (Essential JS 2)

-N> From the 2018 Volume 2 release, Syncfusion provides the support for uninstalling the particluar platform alone.
+N> From the 2018 Volume 2 release, Syncfusion provides the support for uninstalling the particular platform alone.

    N> Universal Windows Platform setup can be installed in Windows 8.1 and later.